jeremytammik/tbc/a/1500_devday_dict.md

 This is extremely important due to issues with worksharing.

-Scott Conovoer explains that very explicitly in his AU class on [add-ins that cooperate with worksharing](http://thebuildingcoder.typepad.com/blog/2014/10/worksharing-and-duplicating-element-geometry.html#2).
+Scott Conover explains that very explicitly in his AU class on [add-ins that cooperate with worksharing](http://thebuildingcoder.typepad.com/blog/2014/10/worksharing-and-duplicating-element-geometry.html#2).

 At the same time as the introduction of extensible storage, the `DataStorage` element was introduced.